jazho76/format_string/README.md

 The exploit achieves code execution by:

 - leaking addresses through the format string.
-- writing a ROP chain to the saved return address.
+- writing a ROP chain to the saved return address skipping canary
 - returning into the chain.
-- preserving the required group privileges.